SnickySnacks/AutoSkillchains/README.md

     levelPriority -- the priority of what skillchain level to make, remove a level to avoid it entirely

-    chainPriority -- priority Light or Darkness when making a level 3 skillchain
+    chainPriority -- prioritize Light or Darkness when making a level 3 skillchain

     blacklist     -- all the aoe weaponskills you probably don't want to use